Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

 1. We will now need a Service Connection between Azure DevOps and our Azure Subscription.
 Click on `New Service Connection` at the top right corner:
     1. Scroll, find, and select `AzureResourceManager` and click next.
-    1. For this lab we will be using `Service Principal (Automatic)` which allows the Azure DevOps Service to automatically create a Service Principal in your Azure AD Tenant using a secret.
-Once selected click next
+    1. For this lab we will be using `Service Principal (manual)` which allows you to re-use the same service principal you used for GitHub.
-    1. Select `Subscription` under `Scope` and then select your target Subscription for deployments in the drop-down menu.
-Leave the `Resource Group` selection blank.
+    1. Fill in all the required data.
     1. Name your Service Connection `AzureConnection`.
 You will need this later.
-Click save on the bottom right corner
+Click `Verify and save` on the bottom right. corner.

-1. You should now have two (2) Service Connections under your DevOps project, the `GithubConnection` and the `AzureConnetion`.
+1. You should now have two (2) Service Connections under your DevOps project, the `GitHubConnection` and the `AzureConnection`.

 1. Return to your Visual Studio Code window.
-Make sure you are still located on your fork of CARML and in your `lab8-interoperability` branch
+Make sure you are still located on your fork of CARML and in your `interoperability` branch.

 1. Navigate to the `.azuredevops/pipelineVariables` folder.
 You will find a YAML file titled `global.variables.yml`.
-Open the file and update the `serviceConnection` to `AzureConnection` and save the file
+Open the file and update the `serviceConnection` to `AzureConnection` and save the file.
+This variable is passed to the pipeline jobs, which in turn automatically use the previously created service connection.

 1. Navigate to the `tools/AzureDevOps` folder.
 You will find a PowerShell file titled `Register-AzureDevOpsPipeline.ps1`.

-1. Right-click on the `ConvertTo-ARMTemplate.ps1` file, and select copy path
+1. Right-click on the `Register-AzureDevOpsPipeline.ps1` file, and select `Copy Path`

-1. Open a new PowerShell terminal session.
-Type + paste into the terminal
+1. Open an existing or new PowerShell terminal session and execute the following snippet:

+    ```PowerShell
+    .
+'Register-AzureDevOpsPipeline.ps1'

+    # For example
-        . "<path of script>"
+    .
+'C:/dev/Carml-lab/ResourceModules/utilities/Register-AzureDevOpsPipeline.ps1'
+    ```

-    > Upon hitting enter the script the script will not automatically run.
-The functions found in the script have been loaded to your Powershell session.
+    > Upon hitting enter the script will load the function(s) specified in the file into your Powershell session.

 1. Update and copy the following code block:

+    ```PowerShell
         $inputObject = @{
-            OrganizationName                 = '<Name of your DevOps Organization>' ProjectName                      = '<Name of your DevOps Project>' SourceRepository                 = '<Forked Github Repo Name>'
+            OrganizationName                 = '<Name of your DevOps Organization>'
+            ProjectName                      = '<Name of your DevOps Project>'
+            SourceRepository                 = '<Forked Github Repo Name>'
             Branch                           = '<Name of source branch>'
-            GitHubServiceConnectionName      = 'GithubConnection'
+            GitHubServiceConnectionName      = 'GitHubConnection'
             AzureDevOpsPAT                   = '<Placeholder>'
         }
+        Register-AzureDevOpsPipeline @inputObject
+    ```

 1. Paste the code block into the PowerShell terminal and hit enter

-1. Copy the following command into the PowerShell terminal:

-            Register-AzureDevOpsPipeline @inputObject

-1. Once entered the script will run and create Azure DevOps pipelines based on the YAML files you have in the `.azuredevops/modulePipelines` folder.
+1. Once executed the script will run and create Azure DevOps pipelines based on the YAML files you have in the `.azuredevops/modulePipelines` folder.
 Once finished you will be able to go to the Azure DevOps portal and see pipelines that were created as part of this process.

 1. This script is re-deployable, as all existing pipeline will not be affected.
 You can use this process to automatically create new pipelines for new modules/workloads!